Skip to main content

 • Footnotes/Sidenotes: the same thing, chosen based on responsive design.
 Standard Pandoc Markdown syntax for footnotes like [^id]: Content. or ^[Content.].

 Block footnotes, where the footnote body is defined separately, are usually located immediately after the Markdown element they are used in, for easier editing.
 (They are not grouped at the end of the Markdown document.)
+If at the end of a sentence, they are placed after sentence-ending punctuation and not before.

 Footnotes are sometimes worth linking.
-Pandoc chooses not to use the ID to define a linkable anchor, due to concerns about creating collisions.
+Unfortunately, Pandoc chooses not to use the ID to define a linkable anchor, due to concerns about creating collisions.
 In that case, they can be linked by defining an empty span with the ID, like These IDs, like all other IDs, must be unique.

 • Paragraphs: relatively long paragraphs are preferred compared to the usual Internet social media/blog writing style of 1 sentence per paragraph.